No passwords, No popups, No cost, No AI:

 You will solve your problem of roughness.

 Do not add permanganate in the bath unless it is very essential.
 And never to adjust the pH!
 Permanganate is added to remove iron.
-Hydrogen peroxide also does the same job and is much safer as continuous addition of permanganate leaves undesirable manganese in the bath and interfere in the deposit properties of plated items.
+Hydrogen peroxide also does the same job and is much safer as continuous addition of permanganate leaves undesirable manganese in the bath and interferes in the deposit properties of plated items.
 For pH adjustment, use dilute Hydrochloric acid only.

 Do not bother about excess brightener since you do not face any problems with receptivity of passivations or pitting.
 But As Mr. Vahanwala said, and as you know, there is excess brightener for sure.
-Why do not you stop adding for one or two lots!
+Why do you not stop adding for one or two lots!

 A carbon pack in the filter and run it for 3 hrs and clean and re-start without carbon will bring back your bath to normal.